bijanmoudi/teeter-totter/README.md

 4. Showing the gameover reason to the user
 5. Prevent the game from being overed by stopping the mistaken element choice
 6. Performance monitoring
-7. Lots of bux fixes
+7. Lots of bug fixes (including functional and browser compatibility issues)

 ## Instructions